NBA Free Agency 2018: Rumors, Predictions on Carmelo Anthony, Marcus Smart, More

 Houston is hoping the savior of its offseason will be Carmelo Anthony, who is working his way out of his contract with the Oklahoma City Thunder.

-Although the free-agent market has been relatively quiet since the wave of decisions by LeBron James, DeMarcus Cousins and others were made, Anthony's departure from Oklahoma City is taking center stage with the spotlight shining brightly on the Rockets.
+Although the free-agent market has been relatively quiet since the wave of decisions by LeBron James, DeMarcus Cousins and others were made, Anthony's departure from Oklahoma City is taking center stage, with the spotlight shining brightly on the Rockets.

 Elsewhere, a handful of the top restricted free agents remain on the market, but there appears to be some movement in their respective hunts to find a home for the 2018-19 NBA season.